kadena-io/ledger-app-kadena/guide.md

   Confirm 'Provide Public Key' prompt on your Ledger device to allow the web app to obtain it.

-- The Ledger Account will be displayed in the 'Sender' field.

-- You can confirm that the account shown on the 'Sender' field matches the account shown on the Ledger device by clicking the 'Show Ledger Account Name' again.
+- You can confirm that the account shown on the web app matches the account shown on the Ledger device by clicking the 'Show Ledger Account Name' again.